-German luxury vehicle makers are under investigation for conspiring on numerous aspects of their cars sold in the US, including “clean diesel” technology, costs, suppliers, and pricing.
-Seeger Weiss is investigating possible antitrust and consumer protection violations against a number of German auto brands.
+German luxury vehicle makers are facing multiple lawsuits for price fixing and potentially conspiring on numerous aspects of their cars sold in the US, including “clean diesel” technology, costs, suppliers, and pricing.
+Seeger Weiss is investigating possible antitrust and consumer protection violations and other concerns raised in complaints

-Seeger Weiss is investigating a potential class action to bring potential antitrust and consumer protection claims against Volkswagen and Daimler, manufacturers of luxury brands Bentley and Mercedes-Benz, along with three other luxury car manufacturers, Porsche, Audi and BMW.
+Seeger Weiss is part of the steering committee leading a potential class action to bring potential antitrust and consumer protection claims against Volkswagen and Daimler, manufacturers of luxury brands Bentley and Mercedes-Benz, along with three other luxury car manufacturers, Porsche, Audi, and BMW.
 Their alleged actions led to an increase in the cost of the vehicles, as well as a variety of other outcomes.
+People who purchased or leased certain models of German Luxury automobiles may be eligible for compensation.

 The German manufacturers named in the lawsuit include: